exceedone/exment-manual/docs/first_setting.md

 ## URL access
 Access the Exment page.
 http(s):// (your site URL)/admin
-※If you want to change the value of "/ admin", change the value of "route.prefix" in "config/admin.php".
+> If you want to change the value of "/ admin", change the value of "route.prefix" in "config/admin.php".

 ## Initial setting screen
 If the installation has been completed successfully, the Exment initial setting screen will be displayed.